-Attorney DeAnne E. Parker is a Certified Legal Specialist in estate planning, trusts and probate law, as well as a former CPA.
+Attorney DeAnne E. Parker is a Certified Legal Specialist in estate planning, trusts and probate law, as well as a former CPA (inactive).
 She draws upon her extensive legal and financial experience to help clients preserve their assets and their wishes.

 Full-Service Estate Planning Services

 Having an estate plan in place protects you, as well as your loved ones.
 By establishing trusts, wills and other estate planning documents, you are able to direct your wishes on who you want to manage your affairs and to whom you want your assets to go to upon your death, without a potentially costly expense and procedures for your family.

 We can guide you through all aspects of the estate planning process, including:

 - Drafting wills, trusts, powers of attorney and other documents